GlenORCL/OraFree_db_apex/README.md

 - configured within the db pdb and ready to use APEX
 - you might want to copy the ssl/cert.crt into your browser and trust it

+Note : under ssl directory will be cert.crt and key.key.
+You should add cert.crt to your browser trusted certificates

 Later use:
 1. ORCLENV.sh stop [ENV] - ENV default to DEV, to stop all running servers
 2. ORCLENV.sh start [ENV] - ENV defaults to DEV, to start the servers